inseri-swiss/inseri-core-wp/docs/tutorials/hello_world.md

 !!! note

+    The same block name is displayed in the [WordPress List View](https://wordpress.org/documentation/article/list-view/){:target="\_blank"}.

+!!! note

-    You can hide the text editor block if you want (the setting is below the "BLOCK NAME, and is called "Show block" that by default is enabled).
+    You can hide the text editor block if you want (the setting is below the "BLOCK NAME", and is called "Show block" that by default is enabled).

 ## Step 3: Add dropdown and image information to the text editor